Personal information means information about an identifiable individual that is recorded in any form including, but not limited to: –

 - the address and telephone contact number of the individual;

-The following discloses our information gathering and dissemination practices for this site regarding:
+The following discloses the Commission’s information gathering and dissemination practices for this site:

 - Intrusion Detection Monitoring

 - Notification of Changes to Policy

 If users have questions or concerns regarding this statement, they should contact the Commission at:

 1 Wrightson Road, Port Of Spain, Trinidad, W.I.

 General Privacy Principles of the Commission

 This information is only collected by the Commission supplied by you with your consent.
 Supply can take two forms, namely by you sending us an e-mail or by completing an online web form on the Commission’s website.
 It must be noted that the Commission’s website does not automatically gather any specific personal information from you.